Product End-of-Life Waste

 • Provide enough context information about the environmental impacts associated with the waste generated from the use and disposal of the company's products or the components present in the company’s products.

-• Provide information about the general recycling practices used for the products or materials present in them.
+• Please provide information about the general recycling practices used for the products or materials present in them.

 • What is the global/industry scale of the problem?
 How is this type of waste harmful to the environment?
 Are these types of materials recyclable?
 How much is actually recycled (recycling rate)?